-The AMA has published the List of Medical Services and Fees annually since 1974.
-The online service, free to all AMA members, assists doctors in determining fees charged in the private medical practice.
-The Fees List is additionally used by some government bodies and insurers to inform payment for medical services.
-The AMA, during the course of 2020, invested further in the Fees List service by reviewing and adjusting certain item numbers, updating the Fees List to incorporate changes advised by the MBS Review and Department of Health, and looking at customer needs to improve online accessibility and utilisation of the Fees List by a broader customer base.
+The nation's most important journal, the MJA, had an extraordinary year in 2020.
+Provided free to all AMA members, and read more widely within the Australian and international healthcare community, the MJA saw rapid growth in article submissions in 2020 and a targeted focus on clinical knowledge dissemination The AMA has published the List of Medical Services and in the early stages of the global COVID-19 pandemic.
+Fees annually since 1974.
+The online service, free to The MJA experienced an average of over 335,000 all AMA members, assists doctors in determining fees monthly views online in 2020, and achieved an impact charged in the private medical practice.
+The Fees List factor of 5.438, ranking the journal as among the top is additionally used by some government bodies and 16 general medical journals globally.
+The MJA during insurers to inform payment for medical services.
+The the year commenced its transition from print to digital AMA, during the course of 2020, invested further in the publication, a transition of which will be completed Fees List service by reviewing and adjusting certain item during the next year.
+The move to digital editions will numbers, updating the Fees List to incorporate changes allow a more efficient means of getting peer reviewed advised by the MBS Review and Department of Health, knowledge to audiences faster, and opportunity and looking at customer needs to improve online to enhance access to and utilisation of the MJA's accessibility and utilisation of the Fees List by a broader immense medical publishing material online. customer base.